We have been blessed with the contribution of

 Constanza Mueller, vicepresident & treasurer: Ph.D. studies Economic Anthropology Teachers College Columbia University, Masters Sociocultural Anthropology Columbia University, Linguistics Newfield, Education University of Barcelona, B.S.
 Music University of Oregon, Engineering ITESM.
 Constanza worked in the non-profit sector for several years, was also Media and Publications Director of the National Council for Educational Development, Mexico and Academic Extension Director at the National Center for the Arts in Mexico City.
 She is a convert from scientific agnosticism, devoted to the Rosary and prays 4 to many more times daily, some with her husband and children.
 Constanza sang lieder and orchestral song professionally for 12 years.
 She is now a devoted wife and mother, who teaches the Socratic method, Rhetoric, Logic, and other such matters in small groups.
 She has been a public speaker teaching marriage preparation courses to more than 6,000 people with her husband, Christopher Mueller and is a shy person turned gregarious by love of neighbor.

-Sarah Rodeo, fundraising, radio and social media: student at Yale Divinity School, pursuing a Master of Arts in Religion (music track), and a Certificate from Yale's Institute of Sacred Music.
-Has served and continues to serve as organist, choir director, cantor and chorister in numerous churches both on and off campus.
+Sarah Rodeo, fundraising, radio and social media: student at Yale Divinity School, pursuing a Master’s in Religion & the Arts (Music track) and a Certificate from Yale's Institute of Sacred Music.
+Currently serves on the ISM Student Council.
+Has served and continues to serve as organist, choir director, cantor and chorister in numerous churches and monasteries both on and off campus.
 Completed a B.A. in Music at Vassar College, where she studied organ, piano and voice.
-Worked at Vassar as choir librarian for the Music Department and research assistant.
-She served as assistant to the board of the central Hudson Valley chapter of the American Guild of Organists.
+Worked at Vassar as a Music Department Choir Librarian, Ford Scholar and Research Assistant and Religion Department Research Assistant.
+Served as President of Vassar’s Choir Council and Faculty Liaison of the Music Majors Committee.
 Sang in the mixed Vassar College Choir, Women's Chorus, & select Madrigal Singers.
-Received twice the Kate Chittenden Memorial Scholarship, which funded her summer music study, the John B. Schwartz Traveling Fellowship, which funded her to study Byzantine art and architecture in Greece, & a Senior College Life Recognition Award for her contributions to on-campus religious life.
-Sarah has taught keyboard to numerous young children.
+Received grants from Vassar’s Academic Enrichment Fund and June Ross Marks ‘49 Travel Fund, received twice the Music Department’s Kate Chittenden Memorial Scholarship (all of which funded extra music study).
+Also received the History Department’s John B. Schwartz Traveling Fellowship (which funded her to study Byzantine art and architecture in Greece) and a Senior College Life Recognition Award (for her contributions to on-campus religious life).
+Served as Assistant to the Board of the Central Hudson Valley Chapter of the American Guild of Organists and taught keyboard to numerous young children.

 Rosemary Williams, fundraising, radio and social media: scholar and musician whose interests are the intersections between liturgy and music within the Anglican tradition.
 Currently studying at Yale Divinity School in collaboration with the Yale Institute of Sacred Music for a Master of Arts in Religion with a concentration in Liturgical Studies.
 In her undergraduate studies at James Madison University, Rosemary completed a B.A. in Philosophy and Religion and a B.M. in Clarinet Performance, both summa cum laude.
 She holds professional memberships in Phi Beta Kappa, Phi Kappa Phi, Theta Alpha Kappa, and Phi Sigma Tau; and has studied clarinet under the tutelage of Dr. Janice Minor, Dr. Anastasia Christofakis, and Dr. Sarunas Jankauskas.